aetaric/checkrr/README.md

 *I am not responsible for your use of this flag.
 I will not help you sort out any damage you cause to your library.
 Issues opened around this flag's usage will be summarily closed as PEBCAK.*

+## Building
+Should you want to build checkrr, you can do so with the following:
+`cd webserver; yarn build && cd .. && go build`
+Please note, if you build checkrr yourself, you will be told to download the official release if you open an issue for a bug.

 ## Contributions
 Something something fork and PR if you have something to add to checkrr.
 I'm happy to review PRs as they come in.